Coverage Error Optimal Confidence Intervals for Local Polynomial Regression: Optimizing Interval Estimation in Practice

-\citet*{Cheng-Fan-Marron1997_AoS} show that the asymptotic variance of a local polynomial point estimator (at a boundary or interior point) is minimized by employing the uniform kernel.
-To minimize the constant term of interval length asymptotically we thus choose $\rho$, depending on $K$, to make $\mathcal{K}_\RBC(u; K, \rho, \v)$ as close as possible to the optimal equivalent kernel, i.e. the $\mathcal{K}^*_{p}(u)$ induced by the uniform kernel for a given $p$.
-If the uniform kernel is used initially, then $\rho^*=1$ is optimal: that is, $\mathcal{K}_\RBC(\cdot; \One\{|u|<1\}/2, 1, \nu) \equiv \mathcal{K}^*_{p+1}(\cdot)$.
+The asymptotic variance of a local polynomial point estimator at a boundary or interior point is minimized by employing the uniform kernel \cite{Cheng-Fan-Marron1997_AoS}.
+Therefore, to minimize the constant term of interval length we choose $\rho$, depending on $K$, to make $\mathcal{K}_\RBC(u; K, \rho, \v)$ as close as possible to the optimal equivalent kernel, i.e. the $\mathcal{K}^*_{p}(u)$ induced by the uniform kernel for a given $p$.
+If the uniform kernel is used initially, then $\rho^*=1$ is optimal: that is, $\mathcal{K}_\RBC(\cdot; \One\{|u|<1\}/2, 1, \v) \equiv \mathcal{K}^*_{p+1}(\cdot)$.
 This highlights the importance of being able to accommodate the uniform kernel in our higher-order expansions.
 If a kernel other than uniform is used, we look for the optimal choice of $\rho$ by minimizing the $L_2$ distance between the induced equivalent kernel and the optimal variance-minimizing equivalent kernel, solving

 This is not a sample-dependent problem, only computational.
-We show in Table \ref{table:rho}, for boundary and interior (recall that $p-\v$ is odd in this case), respectively, the optimal $\rho^*$ for the triangular kernel, $K(u)=(1-|u|)\One(|u|\leq 1)$, and the Epanechnikov kernel, $K(u)=0.75(1-u^2)\One(|u|\leq 1)$.
+For $p-\v$ odd, the standard case in practice, Table \ref{table:rho} shows the optimal $\rho^*$, for boundary and interior points, respectively, the triangular kernel ($K(u)=(1-|u|)\One(|u|\leq 1)$) and the Epanechnikov kernel ($K(u)=0.75(1-u^2)\One(|u|\leq 1)$).
 These two are popular choices and are MSE-optimal at boundary and interior points, respectively.
-The shapes of the resulting equivalent kernel, $\mathcal{K}_\RBC(u; K, \rho^*, \v)$, are shown in Figures \ref{fig:k1}-\ref{fig:k4} for different $p$ and $\v$.
+The shapes of the resulting equivalent kernel, $\mathcal{K}_\RBC(u; K, \rho^*, \v)$, are shown in Figure \ref{fig:equivK} for $\v=\{0,1\}$.
 Note that although $\rho^*$ itself does not vary with $\v$, the equivalent kernel shape does.
+Additional choices of $p$ are illustrated in the supplement.